VMatthijs/CHAD/README.md

-# Source Code Transformation Automatic Differentiation
+# Sr. Chad: Source Rewriting, Combinatory Homomorphic Automatic Differentiation

 This project gives an implementation and extension of the automatic differentiation algorithm described in [[1]](https://arxiv.org/abs/2007.05283).